-This archipelago of 115 islands is in the middle of the Indian Ocean, about 10 hours from France by plane.
-Made up of granitic and coralline islands, the Seychelles is the ideal destination for a range of holidays.
+This archipelago of 115 islands is in the middle of the Indian Ocean, about 10 hours from Europe by plane.
+Made up of granitic and coralline islands, it is the ideal destination for a range of holidays.

 Its fine sandy beaches are dotted with charming and friendly guesthouses, hotels nestled among the coconut trees and flawless, luxurious villas made of natural materials.

-A holiday to the Seychelles guarantees a breathtaking natural environment, perfect for hiking and water sports.
+A holiday in the Seychelles guarantees a breathtaking natural environment, perfect for hiking, water sports.

-You can enjoy a wide range of activities in the Seychelles, from golfing to big-game fishing, snorkelling and scuba diving.
-With its islands covering 455 km² and its seas covering more than 1 million km², the archipelago of Seychelles is multi-faceted and can be explored on foot, in an autogyro or by boat.
+You can enjoy a wide range of activities, from golfing to big-game fishing, snorkelling and scuba diving.
+With its islands covering 455 km² and its seas covering more than 1 million km², the archipelago is multi-faceted and can be explored on foot, in an autogyro or by boat.

 The Seychelles has been an independent state since 1976.
 Located on the equator, the Seychelles is closer to Madagascar than to the African or Indian continents.
 The Seychelles is divided into two large groups : the inner islands and the outer islands.